 The vocational counselor also submitted a report documenting that the occupation of a lawyer would be defined as “sedentary as it is generally performed” and noted,

 “A lawyer could further alternate between periods of sitting and periods of standing or walking by making use of commonly accessible ergonomic accommodations.
 Equipment such as a sit/stand station for duties involving computer work or keyboarding as well as a standing height desk for tasks such as paperwork or document reviews would allow an individual to further vary the amount of time spent in different positions.”

 The report additionally found that these accommodations would allow a lawyer to go from sitting to standing about every 45 minutes.

-Basis For Denial / Termination of Benefits: Defendants, Standard Insurance Company and Long Term Disability Insurance argue several reasons for the plaintiff’s lack in coverage during the relevant time period.
+Basis For Denial / Termination of Benefits: Defendants, Standard Insurance Company, and Long Term Disability Insurance argue several reasons for the plaintiff’s lack of coverage during the relevant time period.
 But even if she was covered, they assert that she cannot establish disability because of her lack of consistent medical treatment, Standard’s consulting physicians’ opinions that she was capable of sedentary work and because there were no objective measurements of functional limitations at the time she ceased work.